google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/prpl.md

 ## Conclusion

-Loading the code for routes more granularly and allowing browsers to schedule work better has the potential to be a holy grail for reaching interactivity in our applications sooner.
+Loading the code for routes more granularly and allowing browsers to schedule work better has the potential to greatly aid reaching interactivity in our applications sooner.
 We need **better architectures that enable interactivity quickly** and the PRPL pattern is an interesting example of how to accomplish this goal on real mobile devices.